Nike is suing StockX for allegedly selling counterfeit shoes. What happens next?

 Of course, Nike might not actually care about the counterfeiting of a few shoes unto itself as much as this lawsuit might imply.
 Grinvald believes that Nike’s own attorneys added the counterfeiting claims, which could perform strongly in court, to bolster what the company is really upset about: StockX selling Nike NFTs when Nike acquired a company of its own in December 2021 to sell NFTs of its own.
 Over on Twitter, UNH Franklin Pierce School of Law professor Alexandra Roberts published a thread outlining the complicated house of cards for StockX in this situation.
 To oversimplify: Even if StockX could win the argument that its NFTs don’t break trademark, if any of those NFTs are based upon counterfeited Nikes, then the NFTs might be deemed counterfeits, too.

-So far, StockX has refuted Nike’s claims, and pointed out that Nike’s own senior executives use its platform—but that’s not necessarily a valid defense.
+So far, StockX has refuted Nike’s claims in a public statement it reshared with Fast Company when we reached out for comment, and pointed out that Nike’s own senior executives use its platform—but that’s not necessarily a valid defense.
 Grinvald says that if she were StockX’s internal counsel, she would advise they settle with Nike, and she believes that’s the most likely way this story ends, especially given Nike’s almost infinite legal resources, and its own reputation for aggressive legal pursuits to protect its intellectual property.

 “It’s going to be tricky for StockX to defend,” says Grinvald.
 “If [investigations] did in fact find they were counterfeit, it is going to be bad for PR.
 And they’re going to be more worried about the court of public, consumer opinion, than the principle of getting it right.”